ricardojoserf/amazon-mwaa-RCE/README.md

 [<class 'type'>, <class 'async_generator'>, <class 'subProcess.Popen'> ,...]
 ```

-The class *subProcess.Popen* is the third element, but in Python the first element has the index 0, so the index for the class is actually 2.
+The class *subProcess.Popen* is the third element, but in Python the first element has index 0, so the class index we will use is 2.

 In my case it is the index number 309, so I will first print the name of the class to make sure it is "Popen":